How to liquidate inventory quickly and profitably? Serving both Business and Retail

 Because I think you as an independent retailer can learn something from the answer to this question and apply it to your own situation.

-imagine your store looking like this when the sale starts
+imagine your store looking like this at the start of Sale

-And looking like this after your Business Liquidation sale is over
+And looking like this after your Inventory Liquidation Sale is over

 It’s probably a fair assumption that since you are reading this article, one or more of the following is applicable to you: